What You’ll Learn

 Adding New Post-Call Variables

-If you need to add a new post-call variable after creating the automation, follow this process to update your automation with the new variable data.
+If you add a new post-call variable after creating the automation:- Define the new variable in your assistant’s “Post-call Actions” tab and save

-We only want to add leads to Google Sheets when the call objective was achieved.- Click the ”+” sign to add a step
+We only want to send emails when the call objective was achieved.- Click the ”+” sign to add a step

 - Search for “Branch” in control flow